Peterborough and the Environment

 The Camp Kawartha Environment Centre, located on Trent University’s wildlife sanctuary lands and built by students in Fleming College’s Sustainable Building Design and Construction programme, has been named “Canada’s most sustainable building” by award-winning sustainable builder Chris Magwood.
 The centre delivers over 40 environmental education programmes to elementary and high-school students and offers workshops, lectures and seminars on sustainability to the general public.

 Both Trent University and Fleming College offer exceptional programmes for those interested in pursuing an education in the environmental-sciences field.
-The two academic institutions even offer a joint programme to those who wish to take part in both the college and university experience.
+The two academic institutions even offer a joint program to those who wish to take part in both the college and university experience.

 Ontario helped Fleming College build a new skills training facility.
 The Kawarthas Skilled Trades Institute an 87,000 square foot facility provides new space and equipment for Fleming students training in the skilled trades.
 The building uses environmentally sustainable building concepts.
 Green building construction and sustainable teaching methods will be embedded in the curriculum.